Case study: Blue Card withdrawal

 Extensive evidence was provided to substantiate actual employment, including:

-Regarding the increase in the salary threshold for the EU Blue Card, the lawyer argued that the conditions for granting the visa are primarily based on the date of the original visa issuance.
-According to the relevant administrative regulations and administrative practice (including guidance from the Federal Ministry of the Interior on the application of Sections 18 et seq. of the Residence Act), a subsequent increase in the salary threshold does not subsequently invalidate or revoke a Blue Card that was once legally issued.
+Regarding the increase in the salary threshold for the EU Blue Card, the lawyer argued that the conditions for issuing the visa are primarily based on the date of the original visa issuance.
+According to the relevant administrative regulations and administrative practice (including guidance from the Federal Ministry of the Interior on the application of Sections 18 et seq. of the Residence Act), a subsequent increase in the salary thresholds does not lead to the subsequent invalidity or revocation of a Blue Card that was once legally issued.
 The immigration authorities' legal opinion was found to be legally incorrect in this regard.

 The client's defense was successful.
 The Administrative Court upheld the lawyer's arguments and overturned the immigration authorities' negative decision.
-It found that there was no evidence of bogus employment and that the increase in the salary limits would not affect previously granted residence permits in the form of the EU Blue Card.
+It found that there was no evidence of bogus employment and that the increase in the salary limits had no impact on previously granted residence permits in the form of the EU Blue Card.

 C. Conclusion